 One such company is Chipotle, which announced a national delivery partnership with Uber Eats to offer customers free delivery on orders over $10.
 The promotion, which will run until the end of March, is being offered to make the delivery experience easier for customers who are social distancing and self-isolating.

-Uber Eats users can leave a note in the app for “no-contact” deliveries, which involve a driver leaving the food at the doorstep rather than an in-person exchange.
-Chipotle deliveries also feature a new, tamper-evident packaging seal to help ensure food is untouched during delivery.
+Uber Eats offers user a “no-contact” delivery option, in which a driver would leave the food at the customer’s doorstep rather than exchanging it in person.
+A new tamper-evident packaging seal is unique to Chipotle deliveries, ensuring the food is untouched during delivery.

 “Now more than ever, we know our guests want the convenience of getting our real food delivered directly to their doorstep,” said Chris Brandt, Chief Marketing Officer at Chipotle.
 “We’re excited to expand our delivery footprint through a partnership with Uber Eats, which will make it even easier for fans to get the food they love without leaving the house.”